 If the MC considers the complaint justified, it will send the case back to the MA/JS.
 The MA/JS has to review the project application and its assessment and to provide the MC with an updated assessment.
 Based on this the MC has to make a new decision.

 The MA/JS will communicate the final decision on the complaint to the lead applicant.

 The decision relating to a complaint will be final, binding to all parties and not subject to any further complaint proceedings within the Programme if the complaint is based on the same grounds.

-The MA/JS will provide to the MC an overview of complaints examined and answered by the chairperson of the MC and the MA/JS.
+The MA/JS will provide to the MC an overview of complaints examined and answered by the MA/JS.